Sparkling Mango Lemonade

 - rum – my favorite is dark rum, because it makes me feel like I’m in a tropical paradise.
 But light rum works, too!

 - gin – If you’re a gin lover, go for it (or try my rosemary gin cocktail).

 I recommend adding a shot of your desired liquor to each glass, after you’ve added the ice and the mango juice mixture.
 Stir the liquor and juice together and then top with sparkling water.

 You can also use a different flavor of sparkling water for this mango drink recipe.

-I used lemon sparkling water for this mango lemonade recipe since I always have it around (I even make Lacroix salad dressing), but honestly, ANY flavor of sparkling water would work just as well here.
+I used lemon sparkling water for this mango lemonade recipe since I always have it around, but honestly, ANY flavor of sparkling water would work just as well here.

 Lime, mango, or tangerine sparkling water would all work.
 Heck, even coconut sparkling water will work!
 Whatever you have in the fridge is what you should use here.

 - 2 mangoes, peeled, pitted, and chopped (or 2 cups frozen mango, thawed)

 - 1-1/2 cups fresh lemon juice

 - 3 cups lemon-flavored sparkling water